Shyam2526/M2_CAR_MONITORING/5_Report/README.md

 # CAR MONITORING
 ## ABSTRACT
 This project "CAR MONITORING" is about protect the car from different issues like finding obstacle and Engine Temperature.
-In this project, a Temperature is replaced by Poteniometer to show the Engine Temperature.
-A Fixed Voltage Source is provide to supply constant voltage to the poteniometer.
+In this project, a Temperature is replaced by Potentiometer to show the Engine Temperature.
+A Fixed Voltage Source is provide to supply constant voltage to the potentiometer.
 If the temperature of the Car Engine is below 20 degree, LED 1 will glow.
 Similarly, if the temperature of the Car Engine is below 50 and above 20 degree, LED 2 will glow.
 But the temperature is above 50, tha car engine is in danger and the buzzer is ON to provide signal to the driver.
 The ultrasonic sensor is trigged and echoed by atmega328 D0 and D2 pins.
 The LCD connections are given to the atmega328 for displaying the values.
 Trigger PIN is used to trigger the sensor to measure the distance, the distance is calculated by the pulse.
 The pulse is changed every time when the ultrasonic sensor is activated.
 When the sensor has moved the distance that the sensor moved is displayed.

 ## INTRODUCTION